vtexdocs/dev-portal-content/docs/release-notes/new-cache-configuration-for-render-server-app.md

 ---
-title: "New cache configuration for Rewriter and Render Server apps"
+title: "New cache configuration for Render Server app"
-slug: "2024-05-03-new-cache-configuration-for-rewriter-and-render-server-apps"
+slug: "2024-05-03-new-cache-configuration-for-render-server-app"
 type: "added"
 createdAt: "2024-03-27T11:00:00.000Z"
 updatedAt: "2024-03-27T11:00:00.000Z"
 hidden: false
 excerpt: "The new settings allow client-side cache to be available for longer periods, which can improve page loading latency."
 ---
-We are releasing an update to the [Rewriter](https://developers.vtex.com/docs/apps/vtex.rewriter) and the [Render Server](https://developers.vtex.com/docs/apps/vtex.rewriter) apps that allows merchants to overwrite cache-control default settings in the Admin.
+We are releasing an update to the [Render Server](https://developers.vtex.com/docs/apps/vtex.rewriter) app that allows merchants to overwrite cache-control default settings in the Admin.

 ## What has changed?

-Within the apps’ settings page, there are three new settings that merchants can use:
+Within the app's settings page, there are three new settings that merchants can use:

 |Name|Type|Description|
 |-|-|-|